secretstartups/handbook/blog/release-posts/index.html.md

 To edit an existing entry:

 1. Create a new branch in the [`gitlab-org/gitlab`](https://gitlab.com/gitlab-org/gitlab) project.
-1. Find and edit the `.yml` file in the [`data/deprecations` or `data/removals`](https://gitlab.com/gitlab-org/gitlab/-/tree/master/data/) directory.
+1. Find and edit the `.yml` file in the [`data/deprecations`](https://gitlab.com/gitlab-org/gitlab/-/tree/master/data/deprecations) directory.
-1. Create a merge request for the change, and use the appropriate [Deprecations](https://gitlab.com/gitlab-org/gitlab/-/tree/master/.gitlab/merge_request_templates/Deprecations.md) or [Removals](https://gitlab.com/gitlab-org/gitlab/-/tree/master/.gitlab/merge_request_templates/Deprecations.md) MR template for your change.
+1. Create a merge request for the change, and use the [Deprecations](https://gitlab.com/gitlab-org/gitlab/-/tree/master/.gitlab/merge_request_templates/Deprecations.md) MR template for your change.
 1. Assign reviewers as recommended in the template.
 1. Assign the MR to the technical writer [assigned to the stage](/handbook/product/ux/technical-writing/#designated-technical-writers).
 (By the 15th if revising an entry for the upcoming release)
-1. The TW Reviewer reviews the content, adds a commit that [updates the docs](#update-the-deprecations-and-removals-docs), and merges the MR. (By the 17th)
+1. The TW Reviewer reviews the content, adds a commit that [updates the docs](#update-the-deprecations-doc), and merges the MR. (By the 17th)

 ---